Senkaidrago/Double_sided_arrow/README.md

 PATTERN DOUBLESIDED ARROW
-Take N as input.
-For a value of N=7, we wish to draw the following pattern :
+This program takes N as an input.
+For example, for a value of N = 7, we wish the program to draw the following pattern :

                             1
                         2 1   1 2